Hallie Meyers-Shyer: Career

 In 2012, it was announced that Meyers-Shyer's script The Chelsea would be made into a film starring Felicity Jones and directed by Nancy Meyers.
 In 2017, Meyers said her daughter's project ran into casting problems, and Meyers-Shyer "just moved on from it."

-In 2017, she made her directorial debut with the romantic comedy film Home Again.
+In 2017, she made her filmmaking debut as the writer and director of the romantic comedy film Home Again.
 The film starred Reese Witherspoon as a 40-year-old single mother who allows three young aspiring filmmakers (Pico Alexander, Nat Wolff, and Jon Rudnitsky) to live with her in her Los Angeles home.
-Candice Bergen and Michael Sheen also star in the film.
-The film was released on September 8, 2017, by Open Road Films, and grossed $37 million worldwide.
+Candice Bergen and Michael Sheen also appeared in the film.
+It was released on September 8, 2017, by Open Road Films, and grossed $37 million worldwide.

+On October 8, 2024, her second film as writer and director, Goodrich, starring Michael Keaton, was released in theaters by Ketchup Entertainment.